kaliscandinavia/airgeddon-portals-Asus-Cisco-D-Link-Zyxel-and-Google-in-english/README.md

 Cred goto xpz3 & OscarAkaElvis for inspirasjon and code-fix whitch make this possible TODO. https://github.com/xpz3/airgeddonplugins
-# Arcived as my  pull request is now merged to xpz3 repo and available there.
+# Archived as my pull request is merged into xpz3 repo and available there.